gm088/CLIP_analysis_modules/README.md

 * peakcalling - generate custom annotation for peakcaller, call peaks using CLIPpers [IDR](https://www.encodeproject.org/pipelines/ENCPL357ADL/)
 * peakcalling_2 - calibrate scores of called peaks for final ranking, de-novo motif search

-The peak calling models reads on a transcripts to a poisson distribution in order to call peaks, with parameter equal to read count per unit length - see [here](https://github.com/YeoLab/clipper/blob/master/clipper/src/call_peak.py).
+The peak calling models reads on a transcript to a poisson distribution in order to call peaks, with parameter equal to read count per unit length - see [here](https://github.com/YeoLab/clipper/blob/master/clipper/src/call_peak.py).

 The score calibration adjusts the score of a peak (the -log10 p-value) by the abundance of the underlying transcript.
-Here, the former is simply divided by the latter.
-Though perhaps overly simple, the results are the same if the transcript abundances in the system are fitted to a normal distribution, and the fitted values used for the calibration.

 ## Misc